 We believe our products' global footprint provides us with the opportunity to enter new markets and accelerate our growth.
-For the three months ended March 31, 2023, 65.3% of our revenue was derived from sales to customers outside of the United States and 29.0% of our revenue was derived from customers located in China.
-For 2022, 59.3% of our revenue was derived from sales to customers outside of the United States and 28.8% of our revenue was derived from customers located in China.
+For the three six months ended March 31, 2024 June 30, 2024, 65.7% 64.7% of our revenue was derived from sales to customers outside of the United States and 30.5% 30.1% of our revenue was derived from customers located in China, respectively.
+For 2023, 65.4% of our revenue was derived from sales to customers outside of the United States and 31.1% of our revenue was derived from customers located in China.
 While we believe operating internationally has beneficially impacted our results of operations, we are subject to inherent risks attributed to operating in a global economy.
 Further, our international operations have been, and may in the future continue to be, subject to restrictive government regulations.
-For example, U.S. export regulations, including regulations announced October 7, 2022 that impose broad end-use and other restrictions on doing business with certain customers and facilities in China that develop or produce semiconductor chips or manufacturing equipment, may limit or adversely impact our ability to license or support our products to entities in or doing business with certain advanced AI or "supercomputer" design companies, foundries and manufacturers of assemblies and components in China.
-As a result of these restrictions, we may face challenges to maintain our revenue and our revenue may decrease.
+For example, U.S. export regulations, including regulations announced October 7, 2022 and further amended effective November 17, 2023, that impose broad end-use and other restrictions on doing business with certain customers and facilities in China that develop or produce semiconductor chips or manufacturing equipment, may limit or adversely impact our ability to license or support our products to entities in or doing business with certain advanced AI or "supercomputer" design companies, foundries and manufacturers of assemblies and components in China.
+As a result of these restrictions, our customers may experience changes to or delays in their design projects, and we may face challenges to maintain our revenue and/or our revenue may decrease.